CarlFlo/knut/README.md

 ### Format

-Whitespaces will be trimmed, unless the text is encapsulated with single or double quotes ' "
+Whitespaces will be trimmed unless the text is encapsulated with single or double quotes ' "

 ```
 # These are valid